Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Top-variable inference system

 Next, we generalise Lemma \ref{lem:pres_gnd} to non-ground inferences.

 \begin{lem} Suppose $N$ is a clausal set and $C_1, \ldots, C_n, C$ are general clauses occurring in~$N$.
-Suppose~\textbf{I} is an \textbf{S-Res} inference step with $C_1, \ldots, C_n$ the side premises and $C$ the main premise.
-Further suppose $R_p$ is the \textbf{P-Res} resolvent of applying the \textbf{P-Res} rule to a subset of $C_1, \ldots, C_n$ and~$C$.
+Suppose~\textbf{I} is an \textbf{S-Res} inference where $C_1, \ldots, C_n$ are the side premises and $C$ is the main premise.
+Further suppose $R_p$ is the \textbf{P-Res} resolvent of applying the \textbf{P-Res} rule to a sub-multiset of $C_1, \ldots, C_n$ and~$C$.
 Then, every ground instance of \textbf{I} is redundant with respect to the ground instances of the clauses in $N \cup \{R_p\}$. \end{lem} \begin{proof}

 Suppose $R$ is the \textbf{S-Res} resolvent in \textbf{I}.
-W.l.o.g.~suppose $C_1, \ldots, C_m$ are \textbf{P-Res} side premises satisfying that applying the \textbf{P-Res} rule to $C$ and $C_1, \ldots, C_m$ derives~$R_p$ where $1 \leq m \leq n$.
-Suppose $\sigma$ is a ground substitution satisfying that applying the \textbf{S-Res} rule to $C_1\sigma, \ldots, C_n\sigma$ as the side premises and $C\sigma$ as the main premise derives $R\sigma$, and we use $I_{gnd}$ to denote this ground \textbf{S-Res} inference.
-Since the \textbf{P-Res} rule only requires a subset of the \textbf{S-Res} side premises, the \textbf{P-Res} rule is applicable to $C_1\sigma, \ldots, C_m\sigma$ as the side premises and $C\sigma$ as the main premise, deriving $R_p\sigma$.
+W.l.o.g.~suppose $C_1, \ldots, C_m$ are side premises of applying the \textbf{P-Res} rule to $C$ and $C_1, \ldots, C_m$ and $R_p$ is the resolvent, where $1 \leq m \leq n$.
+Suppose $\sigma$ is a ground substitution satisfying that applying the \textbf{S-Res} rule to $C_1\sigma, \ldots, C_n\sigma$ as the side premises and $C\sigma$ as the main premise derives~$R\sigma$.
+We use $I_{gnd}$ to denote this ground \textbf{S-Res} inference.
+Since the \textbf{P-Res} rule only requires a sub-multiset of the \textbf{S-Res} side premises, the \textbf{P-Res} rule is applicable to $C_1\sigma, \ldots, C_m\sigma$ as the side premises and $C\sigma$ as the main premise, deriving $R_p\sigma$.
 By Lemma \ref{lem:pres_gnd}, $I_{gnd}$ is redundant with respect to the ground instances $C_1\sigma, \ldots, C_n\sigma, R_p\sigma$ of the clauses in $N \cup \{R_p\}$.
 Hence, every ground \textbf{S-Res} inference is redundant with respect to the ground instances of the clauses in $N \cup \{R_p\}$. \end{proof}